tillbecks/OPALLLMAssistantAdventure/README.md

 A logging mechanism has been added in `logger.py`, which records both user conversations and the functions executed by the LLM, including the parameters used.
 The log file is defined in the configuration file (`STD_LOG_PATH`) and defaults to `log.txt`.
 The log file resets upon restarting the program.

 ## Problems

+- **Token Limits**: In order to mitigate this issue, we trim the output of OPAL, which could make the results less accurate.
+Further down the road, we decided to upgrade our Groq subscription.
+The project also works on the basic tier, although the user could face problems when the API reaches it's limit.
+- ...